lukecost/CommodityPrices/README.md

 Harry Herman is a Finance major at Lehigh University.
 He can be reached at hsh423@lehigh.edu.

-## More
+To view the final analysis report associated with this project, click [here](https://github.com/lukecost/CommodityPrices/blob/main/part3_analysis.ipynb)

-To view the GitHub repo for this website, click [here](https://github.com/donbowen/teamproject).
+To view the GitHub repo for this website, click [here](https://github.com/lukecost/CommodityPrices).